sourav0812/gmm-clustering-classification/README.md

 Compared clustering performance with different covariance types and component counts

-2. Model Selection & Tuning
+2. Model Selection & Tuning:
 Applied GridSearchCV to find the optimal number of components and covariance type using BIC

 Used Silhouette Score to evaluate cluster compactness and separation

 Prevented overfitting through cross-validation and test-set validation

-3. Posterior-Based Classification
+3. Posterior-Based Classification:
 Used GMM to assign class probabilities (P(Y|X=x))

 Implemented a custom strategy to map GMM components to class labels

 Classified new points by evaluating component probabilities

-4. GMM as a Generative Model
+4. GMM as a Generative Model:
 Sampled synthetic points from trained GMMs

 Compared generated vs. real distributions (for both moons and digits)

-5. GMM on MNIST
+5. GMM on MNIST:
 Applied PCA to reduce dimensionality of 64-pixel digit data

 Trained GMM with up to 600 components to model digit variation